 Stephanie served as the Blue Accounting coastal wetland visualization lead from 2018-2020 utilizing storytelling through mapmaking to advance coastal wetland conservation.
 She also served as a TNC Midwest Division Executive Committee member from 2019 to 2020.

-Stephanie holds a B.A. in Spanish and a minor in Business from the University of Central Florida, an M.A. in International Affairs from American University and an M.A. in Natural Resources and Sustainable Development from the U.N.
+Stephanie holds a Bachelor of Arts degree in Spanish with a minor in business from the University of Central Florida, an Master of Arts degree in international affairs from American University and an Master of Arts degree in natural resources and sustainable development from the U.N.
 Mandated University for Peace in Costa Rica.
-She also completed a practicum in Israel and Palestine during grad school, which focused on water, cooperation and environmental peacebuilding.
+She also completed a practicum in Israel and Palestine during graduate school, which focused on water, cooperation and environmental peacebuilding.
 She speaks Spanish and is a certified Fire Fighter Type 2.
-Stephanie lives with her wife Roxanne and their retired greyhound, Leo, in Grand Rapids, MI.
-She enjoys beekeeping, playing ice hockey and fostering retired greyhounds in her free time.
+In her free time, Stephanie is the captain of two ice hockey teams and loves to travel.
+She enjoys spending time outdoors with her daughter Georgie, wife Roxanne and their greyhound Leo.

 iNaturalist BioBlitz at Sharon Hollow: An Earth Day Celebration